qgis/QGIS-Documentation/source/docs/training_manual/processing/hydro.rst

 Now, let's try to compute statistics about the elevation values in one of the subbasins.
 The idea is to have a layer that just represents the elevation within that subbasin and then pass it to the module that calculates those statistics.

 First, let's clip the original DEM with the polygon representing a subbasin.
-We will use the *Clip Grid with Polygon* algorithm.
+We will use the *Clip grid with polygon* algorithm.
 If we select a single subbasin polygon and then call the clipping algorithm, we can clip the DEM to the area covered by that polygon, since the algorithm is aware of the selection.

 Select a polygon,